 The very fact that Caitriona is stuck in the 23rd century makes her dependent: dependent on her abductor to care for her; dependent on her Handler to train her; dependent on a hidden society that treats her as their savior.

 But it’s also these flaws and weaknesses that not only make Caitriona so relatable but also allows her character to grow and embark on a journey of self discovery.
 Not only is she trying to find her place in this new century, but she is also trying to discover her own strengths and who she is as a woman.
 By circumstance, she is forced to expand and adapt.
 And like many of us who find ourselves in circumstances we never would have dreamed of, Caitriona Sinclair must also meet her challenges head on.
 She isn’t waiting for the knight in shining armor to rescue her, but neither is she the brave heroine who can wield a sword and embrace death and danger.

 And here’s where my publisher and I disagree.

 The original ending to Dark Awakening was not happy.
 The publisher wanted a “happy ending,” but I contended that love stories with a “happy ending” were worn out and trite.
 He maintained that readers wanted happy endings.
 So instead, we compromised and I re-wrote a ‘happy-for-now’ ending.

-While I really wanted my readers to feel the heartache and longing between my two characters, I also knew the publisher had a good point in regards to leaving my readers satisfied, happy and fulfilled.
-The compromise allowed me to still give readers a feel good ending without going the route of the traditional fairy tale.
+While I really wanted my readers to feel the heartache and longing between my two characters, I also knew the publisher had a good point about leaving my readers satisfied, happy and fulfilled.
+The compromise allowed me to still give readers a feel good ending without going the route of the traditional fairy tale ending.
 My advice to you: don’t be afraid to explore what it means to be in love and challenge yourself to create a story outside of your comfort zone.